patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/button/button.md

 ### Progress button ###

+A progress button can be used to provide the user with feedback that an action is in progress after the button is clicked.
+To indicate that an action is taking place, a spinner is inserted in front of the button label.

+**When to use a progress button**
-A progress button indicates ongoing action after being clicked by the user, using a spinner alongside the button label.
-Its main purpose is for in-page checks that must be completed before proceeding to the next screen, without navigating to a new page or opening a modal.
-For operations taking more than a few seconds, or operations that do open to a new page, it is recommended to use a progress bar.
+Use a progress button for in-page checks that must be completed before proceeding to the next screen.

+**When not to use a progress button**
-For operations that will take more than a few seconds, use of a modal with a progress bar is recommended to reflect status and indicate time to completion.
+Do not use a progress button for operations that will take more than a few seconds, or operations that open to a new page.
+Instead, use a [progress bar](/components/progress).

 _Example of using a progress button to test a repository before final configuration_